Derivatives of Compositions

 Example:

-The first thing to notice when finding the derivative of this function is that it is the sum of several terms, as shown in color below:
+The first thing to notice when finding the derivative of this function is that it is a composition of two functions, as shown below:

 If